 Try to avoid super greasy, salty foods like fried foods as this can delay digestion and leave your gymnast feeling “off”.
 Do your best to stick to normal foods that your gymnast feels good with and she’ll be just fine.
 Wait to try the latest food craze until after the meet is over.
 Not because any one food is “bad” or will “ruin your performance”.
 More so because it’s not smart to try something new with the chance it could leave your gymnast not feeling her best.

 Don’t let nerves or lack of familiar foods throw of your gymnast’s competition day performance.

 Do a little pre-planning while traveling.
-I’m not saying you have to meal prep and live out of a cooler all weekend, I believe you can make choices that work for you with whatever, whenever, and wherever.
+I’m not saying you have to meal prep and live out of a cooler all weekend.
+I believe you can make choices that work for you with whatever, whenever, and wherever.
 Find some restaurants that have grilled protein options, some color available that is not fried (fruits/veggie), and some solid starches like rice, pasta, potatoes to help your athlete fuel and feel her best.
-Do take your gymnast’s snacks that she uses at the gym that she knows she feels good with, and perhaps bring some additions for meals/snack that you know will be more difficult to find all at one place.
+Bring your gymnast’s snacks that she uses at the gym that she knows she feels good with.
+Perhaps bring some additions for meals/snacks that you know will be more difficult to find all at one place.

 Pay attention to meal/snack timing, don’t deviate.
 Pay attention to hydration and adequate fueling leading up to the meet (adequate carbohydrates, etc).
-If your gymnast is at a training camp or meet with multiple sessions, keep in mind that you very likely will need to pack some extra snacks, etc.
+If your gymnast is at a training camp or a meet with multiple sessions, keep in mind that you need to pack some extra snacks, etc.